casper-network/docs-archive/workflow/setup.rst

 For instance, on the official Testnet network the `CSPR.live <https://testnet.cspr.live/>`_ block explorer is available, and the following instructions assume you are using it.

 Start by creating an account using the `Create Account <https://testnet.cspr.live/create-account>`_ link.
 You will need to download the keys of your new account by clicking on the ``Download Keys`` button.
+Note that the account is not stored on chain.

-You will be prompted to save three files for your new account; carefully choose where you store them.
-We recommend storing your keys in a secure manner.
+You will be prompted to save the following three files for your new account.
+These are your keys, so we recommend securely storing them:

 1. ``secret_key.pem`` - PEM encoded secret key
 2. ``public_key.pem`` - PEM encoded public key